YoannDupont/SEM/readme.md

 6. Windows only: [POSIX threads for Windows](https://sourceforge.net/p/pthreads4w/wiki/Home/): if you want to multithread Wapiti on Windows.
 7. GUI-specific: [TkInter](https://wiki.python.org/moin/TkInter): if you want to launch SEM's GUI.

-## Latest changes (2.4.0 > 2.5.0)
+## Latest changes (2.4.0 > 2.5.2)
+1. Corrected bug in text exporter.
+It required all POS, chunking and NER fields.
+It is no longer the case
-1. Added a GUI
+2. Added a GUI
    1. On Linux: double-clic on sem_gui.sh (or launch "bash ./sem_gui.sh" in a terminal)
    2. On Windows: double-clic on sem_gui.bat (or launch ".\sem_gui.bat" in a terminal)
-2. Improved model for NER
+3. Improved model for NER
-3. Models are now automatically extracted using tagger module
+4. Models are now automatically extracted using tagger module
-4. Output directory now automatically created for tagger module
+5. Output directory now automatically created for tagger module
-5. Added "ontology" feature
+6. Added "ontology" feature
    1. an ontology is just a set of dictionaries that will all be matched on the same column.
-6. Improved readme.md
+7. Improved readme.md
    1. more details left and right.
-7. tagger module now handles CoNLL-like files again!
+8. tagger module now handles CoNLL-like files again!
 Hooray!
    1. in master file, within the options section: ```<file format="conll" fields="your,fields,separated,by,commas,the_field_where_words_are_supposed_to_be" word_field="the_field_where_words_are_supposed_to_be">```
-8. chunking_fscore module created to evaluate tasks like named entities.
+9. chunking_fscore module created to evaluate tasks like named entities.
    1. only works for IOB tagging scheme for now.

 ## Planned changes (no priority)